msasen/persist-zustand/README.md

 ### Duplicate Store Name Protection

-* Distinct storage types may use the same name.
+* Different storage types may reuse the same `name`.
-* Using identical names within the same storage type is disallowed.
+* Using the same `name` more than once **within the same storage type** is not allowed.

-### SSR Compatibility

-Works safely when `window` is not available.

 ### Filtering Undefined Values

-Undefined values are omitted from persistence operations.
+`undefined` values are filtered out and are not persisted to any storage backend.

 ## 🔍 Example Scenarios

 * E-commerce filtering via URL state
-* User preferences stored in `localStorage`
+* User preferences persisted in `localStorage`
 * Form drafts stored in `sessionStorage`
-* Multi-layered dashboard state with mixed backends
+* Complex dashboards using mixed persistence backends

 ## 🤝 Contributing

-Standard open-source contribution workflow.
+Contributions are welcome.
+Please use a standard open-source workflow (fork the repository, create a feature branch, and open a pull request).

 ## 📄 License